baerengraben/ioBroker.swiss-weather-api/README.md

    1. Poll Interval in Minutes (By default 60 minutes - 25 Request/Day)

 The first query is made 10s after the adapter was started.
 After the first start, the query will be executed regularly according to the conifugation parameter (Poll Interval in Minutes).
-The Objects in forecast.current_hour will be createt 30s after frist startup and updated every hour by copying the corresponding values from forecast.60minutes.
+The Objects in forecast.current_hour will be createt 30s after frist startup and updated every hour by copying the corresponding values from forecast.hours.

 ### Visualisation Example